aigamedev/scikit-neuralnetwork/README.rst

     > PYTHONPATH=. python examples/plot_mlp.py --params activation

+There are multiple parameters you can plot as well, for example ``iterations``, ``rules`` or ``units``.
 The datasets are randomized each time, but the output should be an image that looks like this...

 .. image:: docs/plot_activation.png